canonical/rust-best-practices/best-practices.md

 ## Don’t pattern-match pointers

-When taking a pointer as an argument to a closure, it is possible to pattern-match the pointer to obtain the value at the other end.
+It is possible to pattern-match the pointer to a `Copy` type to obtain the value at the other end.
-Although it may be convenient, it ultimately harms readability—it is clearer to explicitly dereference the pointer we are given.
+Although it may seem convenient, it ultimately harms readability—it is clearer to explicitly dereference the pointer we are given.

 ✅ Do this: